 Amla is one of the richest natural sources of vitamin C found in nature.
-Modern science has confirmed the medicinal value of this ancient fruit, which is credited with the ability to balance cholesterol.
-Amla contains anticancer properties, liver supportive properties and immunomodulating properties.
+Modern science confirms the medicinal value of this ancient fruit, which also has the ability to support balanced cholesterol.
+Amla contains anticancer properties, liver supportive properties and immunomodulatory properties.
 It also has an impressive impact on heart health, especially in helping prevent coronary heart disease.

 Health Benefits of Amla – Indian Gooseberry